-When malpractice does occur in Gulfport or elsewhere in Mississippi, our Biloxi medical malpractice lawyers move swiftly to provide victims with award-winning representation and personalized counsel.
-Our Biloxi-based firm recognizes your need for recovery, and our team works tirelessly to help you obtain the compensation you deserve.
+When malpractice does occur in Biloxi or elsewhere in Mississippi, our Biloxi medical malpractice lawyers move swiftly to provide victims with award-winning representation and personalized counsel.
+Our firm recognizes your need for recovery, and we could work tirelessly to help you obtain the compensation you deserve.

 Common Types of Medical Malpractice in Mississippi

-Injuries resulting from medical malpractice can range from mild to fatal and include birth injuries, wrongful births and emergency medical errors.
+Injuries resulting from medical malpractice can range from mild to fatal and include birth injuries, wrongful deaths and emergency medical errors.
 Consider the following medical negligence categories and their potential effects: